 Parents will be notified in advance of any individual not associated with the MCAS Cherry Point Joint Public Affairs office and/or the center who wishes to photograph or video children or center activities.
 Should you choose not to have your child photographed at any time, please notify your child's CDC Director in writing or the Resource and Referral office to change your permissions.

-Also, no patron has the authority to photograph, video or audio record any children or staff within the facility unless previously approved and noted for special occasions such as graduation ceremonies.
+Also, no patron has the authority to photograph, video or audio record, or have live feed through an electronic device in activity rooms unless previously approved and noted for special occasions such as graduation ceremonies.